 by Kenneth Copeland

-The prison camp was leveled.
-The hospital was leveled.
+The prison camp was levelled.
+The hospital was levelled.
 There was nothing left but about $4 worth of rubble—and one little bed and three fellows under it who were trusting God.

 That is what Psalm 91 will do in combat!

 Gloria and I have been honoured to minister to military personnel in person and through teachings about the divine protection that’s available to them as described in Psalm 91.
 We are thrilled when we receive letters from soldiers who have taken hold of this truth in their own lives.